-Learn more from the Environmental Compliance Frequently Asked Questions for applicants and prepare for your application with the Environmental Questionnaire.
+Prepare for your application with the Environmental Questionnaire.

 The CHIPS environmental team is responsible for ensuring that Department of Commerce satisfies applicable environmental laws and requirements in connection with activities that receive funding through the CHIPS Incentives Program.
 The applicant is responsible for preparing environmental review documents under the supervision of the CHIPS environmental review team and obtaining any necessary permits, such as Clean Water Act or Clean Air Act permits.